JedF3/Sample3/README.md

 npm run dev
 ```

-This will run the app in the development mode.
+This will run the app in the development mode.a

 The page will reload when you make changes.\
 You may also see any lint errors in the console.